 God has gifted us in all the ways we know of and in some ways we have probably not discovered yet.

 As you succeed in your business it is important to remember how blessed you are.
-The process for success is simple, and you have been blessed with the ability to do it, and with your own unique set of attributes that help you along.
+The process is simple, and you have been blessed with the ability to do it, and with your own unique set of attributes that help you along.
 The more you give away the credit for your success, the more attractive you will become in the community around you.
-Give the glory to God for your gifts and circumstances.
-Give the credit to other’s efforts as your success grows.
+Give the glory to God for your gifts and circumstrances.
+Give the credit to your organization as it grows.

 Not long ago, I had dinner at an old friend’s house.
 My friend has done very well for himself in life.
 Him and I spent several hours in conversation after dinner.
 His humility humbled me.
 He is so outwardly grateful for his success in life and takes no credit for anything more than working hard with what God has blessed him with.
 I have incredible admiration for him.
 Not for his accomplishments…they are simply accomplishments…they do not define a person.
 I have met many people in my life that are considered successful (I say “considered” because much of the world tends to have a material view of success…based on titles, or winning, or money, when in fact these are too shallow to ever be in the equation of whether or not a person is truly a success), many of those people are so full of themselves I wouldn’t spend five minutes with them on purpose…but this man I could talk to all day, because his humility is genuine.

 He, without knowing it, was holding a mirror up for me.